reach-sh/reach-lang/docs/src/guide/invariants/index.md

 In this example, if the engineer ever modified the program in a way that the balance wasn't guaranteed to be two times the wager amount then there would be an error.
 Alternatively, if the outcome of the game is anything other than `A_WINS`, `B_WINS`, or a `DRAW`, then a different error will be thrown.

-The invariant indicates the importance of tracking the balance and the condition(s) of the loop.
+The invariant indicates the importance of asserting the balance and the condition(s) of the loop.
-In almost all cases, you'll want to track these items inside a `{!rsh} while` loop.
+In almost all cases, you'll want to constrain these items inside a `{!rsh} while` loop.

 ### Balance Invariant